SergioHerrera2003/ISB_2024_grupo_9/Laboratorios/7_Wavelet/7_Uso_Wavelet.md

 ## Bibliografía

+[1].
+Y. Attikiouzel, ‘Biomedical signal processing: present and future’, Proceedings of the 5th International Symposium on Signal Processing and Its Applications, ISSPA’99, vol. 1, 1999.
+[2].
+I. Daubechies, ‘Orthonormal bases of compactly supported wavelets’, Communications on Pure and Applied Mathematics, vol. 41, no. 7, pp. 909–996, 1988.
+[3].
+F. Abramovich, T. C. Bailey, and T. Sapatinas, ‘Wavelet analysis and its statistical applications’, Journal of the Royal Statistical Society: Series D (The Statistician), vol. 49, no. 1, pp. 1–29, 2000.

 [sergio1] Aljebory, Karim & Jwmah, Yashar & Mohammed, Thabit.
 (2024).
 Classification of EMG Signals Using DWT Features and ANN Classifier.
 51. 23-32.
 [PDF](https://www.iaeng.org/IJCS/issues_v51/issue_1/IJCS_51_1_04.pdf)